 Technology plays a big part in projects and especially in the exhibition industry, it helps streamline processes such as design, production, and project management – it’s how we stay in control and ensure nothing is missed so that your trade show booth is executed as efficiently as possible while keeping costs down allowing to you achieve maximum ROI.
 We discuss our key technological tools that we use to make this happen and explain to you what happens behind the scenes, hopefully by the end of this blog you will have a better understanding of how important it is to use the right tools to for the right purpose!
 You may also be interested in the cost of custom exhibition stands and the different types of expo stands you can choose from.
 Grab a coffee because exhibitions are quite a complex beast.

 Getting the design right is critical to ensure you make the most out of your booth.
 Typically, we have a briefing session first to make sure we understand your priorities then we take this information along with the location of your booth with the number of open sides available and start to sketch out some rough layout ideas.
 Sometimes, plain sketches are a bit hard for clients to visualise properly – therefore we utilise technology for exhibition stands to help us out.
-Sketchup is used for digital modelling, v-ray is used for visualisations and adobe suite is used to create graphics – all three types of software are used in conjunction to create a design proposal for approval.
+Sketchup is used for digital modeling, v-ray is used for visualisations and adobe suite is used to create graphics – all three types of software are used in conjunction to create a design proposal for approval.